 Set Up Compelling Social Media Accounts

-Today, social media is one of the most effective and engaging ways to sell.
+Today, social media is one of the most effective and engaging selling methods.
 Most importantly, it’s free.
-Make use of Facebook, Instagram, Pinterest, YouTube, and other popular social channels.
+Use Facebook, Instagram, Pinterest, YouTube, and other popular social channels.
 You’d miss out a lot by not utilizing them.

-It doesn’t mean that you should use all of them, too.
+It doesn’t mean you should use all of them, too.
 One or two platforms will do.
 Which ones?
-It all depends on your strategy, target audience and knowledge of the platform.
+It all depends on your strategy, target audience, and knowledge of the platform.

 Some universal tips for social media:

-2. Use niche influencers to boost sales.
-Niche influencers usually don’t endorse products, unless it aligns with their brand and values.
+- Use niche influencers to boost sales.
+Niche influencers usually don’t endorse products unless it aligns with their brand and values.
 In turn, their promotional messages come across as more natural and organic.

-3. Join engagement groups.
-Engagement pods for Instagram or Facebook can significantly increase your reach and help you to stay on top of your audience’s feeds.
+- Join engagement groups.
+Engagement pods for Instagram or Facebook can significantly increase your reach and help you stay on top of your audience’s feeds.

-4. Come up with a hashtag for your store.
-Ask your customers to tag your brand whenever they post pictures with your product.
+- Come up with a hashtag for your store.
+Ask your customers to tag your brand whenever they post your product pictures.
 Re-post these images to your channel.

-5. Use paid social ads to drive new sales.
-Social media advertising is an ultimate testing ground.
+- Use paid social ads to drive new sales.
+Social media advertising is the ultimate testing ground.
 If your ad or product isn’t selling, shut it down and try something else.
-If your ad or product generates lots of clicks and conversions, scale it up.
+If your ad or product generates many clicks and conversions, scale it up.
 Identifying winning ads and products is the key to your store’s growth.

 Learn SEO and Optimize Your Website

-Your sales happen in two ways – either you reach out to someone and show them your product, or someone searches for your product and ends up in your store.
+Your sales happen in two ways – either you reach out to someone and show them your product, or someone searches for it and ends up in your store.
 Guess which one is easier to convert?

 There are plenty of SEO learning resources online.
-For now, you just need to know that a well-optimized website, product pages, product collections, and blog posts will help you rank higher in organic search rankings and will bring more traffic to your site.
+For now, a well-optimized website, product pages, product collections, and blog posts will help you rank higher in organic search rankings and bring more traffic to your site.
 When building your store, consider the keywords your buyers will type.

 1. Add Reviews and Comments From Previous Customers as Testimonials

 Reviews and testimonials add transparency and a social aspect to your site.
-When images don’t work anymore, install a plugin to allow your customers to clear their doubts.
+When images no longer work, install a plugin to allow your customers to clear their doubts.

 2. Write a Blog With Relevant Content for Your Niche

 This is your chance to establish yourself as a transparent and reliable expert in your niche.
-Share your expertise, stories, experiences, hire more skilled writers and share epic content resources with your audience.
-Remember, it’s not about quantity, but the quality of posts!
+Share your expertise, stories, and experiences, hire more skilled writers, and share epic content resources with your audience.
+Remember, it’s not about quantity but the quality of posts.

-Of course, these tips are just the tip of the iceberg when it comes to marketing your store.
+Of course, these tips are just the tip of the iceberg when marketing your store.
 Look for other resources online and check out our other blog posts on Facebook marketing and Facebook’s organic reach.

 Once the business gets going, you’ll start reaping the fruits of your labor.
 You’ll also be able to see what’s working and what needs to be improved.
-You may need to change your catalog, designs, adjust prices, create special offers, redesign your store or even change your suppliers.
+You may need to change your catalog and designs, adjust prices, create special offers, redesign your store, or even change your suppliers.
 But that’s a small price to pay for success.

 Can You Actually Make a Living With a POD Store?

-Honestly, there are no ceilings to what you can make selling your custom designs.
+Honestly, there’s no ceiling to what you can make selling your custom designs.
 It all depends on how well you do it.

 Expenses also vary.
-Let’s say you’ll spend $20 yearly for a domain name, $29 per month for Shopify services, $20 per month of extra website plugins, $500 annually on custom designs and $100/month for paid ads.
+Let’s say you’ll spend $20 yearly for a domain name, $29 per month for Shopify services, $20 per month for extra website plugins, $500 annually on custom designs, and $100 per month for paid ads.

-In such a case, your store will cost you around $200 per month.
-If you earn approximately $10 per sale, that means that you’ll need to sell 20-30 products per month to break even.
+In such a case, your store will cost you around $200 monthly.
+If you earn approximately $10 per sale, that means you’ll need to sell 20-30 products per month to break even.
 That translates to one purchase per day.